Arlington Ridge Road/Mount Vernon Avenue Bridge Reconstruction Project

 Construction

-Construction is expected to begin in late summer of 2025 and be complete in summer of 2027.
+Construction began in summer of 2025 and is expected to be completed in summer of 2027.

 Project Background